Mkdirs/papyrus/README.md

 `y:int`\
 `col:color`\
 `returns void`\
-Sets the color of the pixel (`x`, `y`) of the top of the canvas stack as `col`.
+Sets the color of the pixel (`x`, `y`) of the top canvas of the stack as `col`.

 `fill(col)`\
 `col:color`\
 `returns void`\
-Fills entirely the top of the canvas stack with the color `col`.
+Fills entirely the top canvas of the stack with the color `col`.

 `sample(x, y)`\
 `x:int`\
 `y:int`\
 `returns color`\
-Sample the color of the pixel (`x`, `y`) of top of the canvas stack.
+Sample the pixel (`x`, `y`) of the top canvas of the stack.

 `width()`\
 `returns int`\
-Gives the width of the top of the canvas stack.
+Gives the width of the top canvas of the stack.

 `height()`\
 `returns int`\
-Gives the height of the top of the canvas stack.
+Gives the height of the top canvas of the stack.

 `float(x)`\
 `x:int`\